syncfusion-content/windowsforms-docs/WindowsForms/Diagram/FAQ/How-To-get-and-highlight-a-nearest-port-while-hovering-the-node.md

 Dim nodes As NodeCollection = Me.Model.Nodes
 For Each node As Node In nodes
 If Not(TypeOf node Is ConnectorBase) Then
-Dim lowdistance As Double = 0
+Dim lowDistance As Double = 0
 Dim index As Integer = 0
-Dim nodeBounds As RectangleF = node.GetNodeBounds(False, True) nodeBounds.Inflate(hitpadding, hitpadding)
+Dim nodeBounds As RectangleF = node.GetNodeBounds(False, True) nodeBounds.Inflate(hitPadding, hitPadding)
 If nodeBounds.Contains(ptSnapping) Then
 'to find the nearest port...
 For i As Integer = 1 To node.Ports.Count - 1